mbronzo/SECscraping/README.md

 mongo_this(sec_exhibit, id_post) upload all the exhibits in a mongodb, it ask the id of the post and store the whole file as a value in a dictionary

+The two scripts download_file and mongo_file are used to iterate the previous functions over large dataset (IT CAN TAKE LONG TIME, BUT IT IS CONSISTENT WITH SEC robots.txt) they work properly as long as you upload as df1 an excel file that contains at least 4 columns with such headers: 'companyname_compustat'; 'cik'; 'year';'quarter'.

 The use is really simple, just try: